More published thinking

 Integration with RIS and clinical documentation systems

-Dr Tham writes regularly on LinkedIn about healthcare AI, governance, and the evolving role of the radiologist.
-A selection of recent pieces below.
+Dr Tham writes regularly on AI in healthcare, radiology governance, and the evolving role of the subspecialist.
+Follow on LinkedIn for the latest pieces.